 We left the noise behind and headed into the darkness and away from Camerata Nuova for the last time.

-- Story and Photos by Simon Vaughan, Interpreter: Alessia Urbani.
-Simon Vaughan, a seasoned travel industry expert, is senior editor and special travel consultant for Outpost.
+- Story and Photos by Simon Vaughan.
+Interpreter, Alessia Urbani.
+Simon is a longtime travel industry expert, and senior editor at Outpost.